Raycom Media: History

-In 1998, Raycom took a 35% stake in Worldnow, an internet publishing provider for broadcast media.:2 That same year, Raycom purchased Malrite Communications, owner of five stations: two Puerto Rico stations, three Ohio stations, and one Florida station.
+In 1998, Raycom took a 35% stake in Worldnow, an internet publishing provider for broadcast media.:2 That same year, Raycom purchased Malrite Communications, owner of five stations: two Puerto Rico stations (counting a semi-satellite station), three Ohio stations, and one Florida station.

 In 2001, Paul McTear took over as Raycom's president and CEO from Hayes.:2 In 2003, Raycom Media bought out all of the Fox-affiliated television stations from Waitt Broadcasting.

 In April 2005, Raycom tested The Tube Music Network on station WFLX, a Fox affiliate, for three weeks.
 Raycom announced on April 25, 2005, it was the launch station group for The Tube affiliating 29 stations.
 Raycom launched the network in June 2005 on 30 stations.
 Raycom Media was an initial round investor in The Tube Music Network.

 On January 31, 2006, the company acquired the Liberty Corporation.
 Raycom agreed to affiliate its NBC stations' subchannels with NBC Weather Plus, a joint venture between the affiliates and the NBC station group.
 In August, Raycom sold a dozen of its stations to Barrington Broadcasting.

 On November 12, 2007, Raycom announced its intention to acquire some of the television broadcasting properties of Lincoln National Corporation's Lincoln Financial Media for $583 million.
 Lincoln Financial Sports was merged into Raycom Sports later that year.
 The purchase of the stations were completed on April 2, 2008.

 Around 2010, Raycom moved into producing its own programming.
 In September 2011, Raycom partnered with E.W.
 Scripps and Cox Media to produce Right This Minute.
 Also in 2011, the company partnered with ITV Studios America and launched America Now, a lifestyle-oriented news magazine.
 The magazine lasted until September 2014.
 In partnership with Bellum Entertainment Group in 2014, Flip My Food and Fix It and Finish It were launched as lead in strips to Raycom early newscasts.
 In the third quarter of 2014, Raycom purchased RTM Productions, based in Nashville and produces PowerNation branded auto-oriented shows for the Paramount Network, NBCSN, and CBS Sports Network.:2 Raycom acquired the assets of live and studio sports programming production company Tupelo-Honey Productions in January 2012.

 In 2011, Raycom was an initial investor in Bounce TV, a broadcast subchannel network.1 Raycom News Network Digital Hub, an online news aggregator and exchange, was started in 2011 at the company's main office in Montgomery, Alabama.:2 Raycom Media was an initial investor in Katz Broadcasting, launched in 2014 and a Bounce affiliated subchannel network group.